microsoft/LightGBM/docs/Python-API.md

         It is used to control the width of Gaussian function to approximate hessian. fair_c : float
         Only used in regression.
-Parameter for Fair loss function. max_position : int
+Parameter for Fair loss function. poisson_max_delta_step : float
+        parameter used to safeguard optimization in Poisson regression. max_position : int
         Only used in lambdarank, will optimize NDCG at this position. label_gain : list of float